ArtArtArtArt/KMSVault/WIPNotes/Backrooms and why it is scary.md

-Back room is scary because we do not recognise people creating it - which we do with most of objects
+Back room is scary because we do not recognize people creating it - which we do with most of objects

 [https://youtu.be/fonsUaFURPI](https://youtu.be/fonsUaFURPI)
   ![[Pasted image 20221108102832.png]]